mas-bandwidth/netcode/STANDARD.md

 If the entire client connection process (potentially across multiple server addresses) takes long enough that the connect token expires before successfully connecting to a server, the client transitions to _connect token expired_.

-This length of time is determined by subtracting the connect token create timestamp from its expiry timestamp.
+This length of time should be determined by subtracting the create timestamp of the connect token from its expiry timestamp.

 ### Connected

-While _connected_ the client buffers _connection payload packets_ received from the server so their payloads may be received by the client application.
-If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.
+While _connected_ the client buffers _connection payload packets_ from the server so their payloads of [1,1200] bytes may be received by the application.

 While _connected_ the client application may send _connection payload packets_ to the server.
 In the absence of _connection payload packet_ sent by the application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.

+If no _connection payload packet_ or _connection keep-alive packet_ are received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.

 While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.